kuba2k2/CANcool/README.md

 # CANcool
-Open Source CAN bus Analyser and Simulation Software
+Open Source CAN bus Analyser and Simulation Software with CAN-FD support

 Features:
 * Multithreading makes the  Can-Trace happy without any data lost